top of page

 ROV WORKS

-• Underwater ROV (Remotely Operated Vehicles) are tethered underwater vehicles equipped with video cameras, sonars, pipe-trackers and navigation, positioning sensors, and integrated job specific tooling.
+Diving Task Underwater services in Hong Kong provide ROV (Remotely Operated Vehicles) are tethered underwater vehicles equipped with video cameras, sonars, pipe-trackers and navigation, positioning sensors, and integrated job-specific tooling.
 ROVs inspect subsea system pipelines and other subsea equipment in water depths where divers cannot operate, whilst manipulators and intervention tools enable them to carry out task-specific project requirements at depths as great as 328ft.

-• Surveys–both visual and acoustic surveys are necessary prior to install pipelines, cables and most offshore installations.
+Surveys–both visual and acoustic surveys are necessary before installing pipelines, cables, and most offshore installations.

-• Cable Lay Support — Inspection the touch down of telecommunication cables.
+Cable Lay Support — Inspection of the touch down of telecommunication cables.

-• Object Location and Recovery–ROVs may have received their highest level of recognition from tragedies such as passenger jet crashes and the space shuttle disaster.
-Search, location, and recovery of lost objects has become routine.
+Object Location and Recovery–ROVs may have received their highest level of recognition from tragedies such as passenger jet crashes and the space shuttle disaster.
+Search, location, and recovery of lost objects have become routine.

 rov-tripodj-doo4.png